1220812/LAPR2/docs/sprintB/us001/01.requirements-engineering/Readme.md

 ### 1.3.
 Acceptance Criteria

 * *AC1:* Not all required fiels must be filled in.
 * *AC2:* There must be at least one listed property to list the properties.
-Else, it displays no properties.
+Else, the app displays no properties.
+* *AC3:* If the user doesn't select any specific data, the app will show all the listed properties in alphabetical order.

 ### 1.4.
 Found out Dependencies